 Today I’m talking all about our experience shopping for Hanna Andersson clothes over the last 7 years.
-This review is not sponsored (I have never worked with Hanna Andersson) and all opinions are my own.
+This review is not sponsored (I have never worked with Hanna Andersson but would love to) and all opinions are my own.

 Hanna Andersson Dress Review:

-I love that they company still focuses on quality and comfort.
-Their kids styles and prints aren’t always my favorite (I prefer things a little less loud, a little more neutral/elevated/h&M or Zara-esque) BUT I can count on Hanna Andersson having things my kids will love to play in.
-There was a time my 3 year old son would only change out of his Hanna Andersson pajamas if he could put on his HA joggers and tee shirt.
+I love that the company still focuses on quality and comfort.
+Their kids’ styles and prints aren’t always my favorite (I prefer things a little less loud, a little more neutral) BUT I can count on Hanna Andersson having things my kids will love to play in.
+There was a time my 3-year-old son would only change out of his Hanna Andersson pajamas if he could put on his HA joggers and tee shirt.
 If those were dirty, I was out of luck and he was wearing pajamas for the day.

-When Adelaide was starting preschool as a new three year old, I ordered three of Hanna’s iconic play dresses in solid primary colors (red, navy, and a mustard yellow).
-I ordered them in a size 4, a size up from what she was wearing so she’s get a little more use out of them.
+When Adelaide was starting preschool as a new three-year-old, I ordered three of Hanna’s iconic play dresses in solid primary colors (red, navy, and a mustard yellow).
+I ordered them in a size 4, a size up from what she was wearing so she’s getting a little more use out of them.

 That was almost three years ago and THE SAME THREE DRESSES are still going strong.
 They’ve each been worn and washed at least 75 times.
 They have no holes.
 No pulled threads.
 They have hardly faded and they are more comfortable than ever.